ithacaxyz/odyssey-examples/chapter1/eof/README.md

 }
 ```

-Additionally, EOF call instructions return 0 on success and not on failure.
+Additionally, EOF call instructions, rather than a boolean, return 0 on success, 1 for revert, and 2 for failure.
 For more context, check out the [corresponding EIP](https://eips.ethereum.org/EIPS/eip-7069).